jdmartin/ThoreausKalendar/README.md

 **Consultant**: Beth Witherell, UC Santa Barbara

-**Student Assistants**: Diana Allen, Carinne Haigis, and Richard Johnson
+**Student Assistants**: Diana Allen, Carinne Haigis, Richard Johnson, Anastasia Mertz, and Liz Niznik

 ## 4. Code Credits

 Code from the following projects has been used in this site:

 - [findAndReplaceDOMText](https://github.com/padolsey/findAndReplaceDOMText) - used in search functionality.
+- [MagickSlicer](https://github.com/VoidVolker/MagickSlicer) - used to create the tiled images for OpenSeadragon.
 - [OpenSeadragon](https://openseadragon.github.io/) - used to display manuscript pages.